Want to create an Opt-in page that converts more visitors into leads?

 Here's an example from SmartBlogger:

-So, eBooks, cheat sheets, and swipe files are great offers to consider!
+So, eBooks, cheat sheets, and swipe files are some great opt in offers to consider!

 Offering a workshop or replaying a webinar for free is sure to get some heads turned.

-List out the merits of your offer along with all they’ll learn by the end of the event.
+List out the merits of your offer along with all they’ll learn by the end of the event on your opt in page.

 Including a preview of the workshop will work like a charm and help boost conversions.